Baylor-SEII-Projects-Spring-2024/study-buddy-finder-group-1/study-buddy-frontend/README.md

 ### Redux

 Redux allows you to manage state that you can access from anywhere in your app (i.e., "global state").
-This is useful for things like information about the logged-in user, cookie preferences, configuration settings (light vs. dark color scheme), etc.
+This is useful for things like information about the logged-in authentication, cookie preferences, configuration settings (light vs. dark color scheme), etc.

 This project uses Redux Toolkit, a separate library which makes configuring the Redux stores in a more organized way.
 Here are some resources you might find useful: